rklymentiev/py-for-neuro/slides/chapter1_03_strings.md

 In the second example we provide only starting index.
 In such case we return just one character, that stands on a 5th index.

 In the third example we drop starting index, but provided end index.
-That means that Python takes the values from the beginning till 3th index included.
+That means that Python takes all the values from the beginning till 3th index included.

 In the fourth example we drop both starting and end index, meaning that we want to take elements from the beginning till the end (all values basically).
 However, step is set to 2, meaning that we take every second value.